PacktPublishing/Node-Cookbook-3rd-Ed/02-Writing-Modules/content.md

 Now let's define an API for our module, we're taking hue, saturation and luminosity values and outputting a CSS compatible hex string.

 Hue is in degrees, between 0 and 359.
-Since degrees a cyclical in nature, we'll support numbers greater than 359 or less than 0 by "spinning" them around until they fall within the 0 to 359 range.
+Since degrees are cyclical in nature, we'll support numbers greater than 359 or less than 0 by "spinning" them around until they fall within the 0 to 359 range.

 Saturation and luminosity are both percentages, we'll represent these percentages with whole numbers between 0 and 100.
 For these numbers we'll need to enforce a maximum and a minimum, anything below 0 will become 0, anything above 100 will become 100.